World Chess Championship 1958

-The 1958 World Chess Championship was played between Mikhail Botvinnik and Vasily Smyslov in Moscow from March 4 to May 9, 1958.
+A World Chess Championship was played between Mikhail Botvinnik and Vasily Smyslov in Moscow from March 4 to May 9, 1958.
 Botvinnik won.
 Smyslov had unseated Botvinnik in the 1957 match, so he was entitled to this rematch a year later.

+Botvinnik was eager to regain his title and spent the intervening year obsessively preparing.
+He surprised Smyslov with the Caro–Kann opening, which he was unprepared for.
+Botvinnik used the Caro-Kann in two of his opening three wins, and he adopted a more cautious style for the rest of the match after getting an early lead.

+Background

+The two had met in the two previous world championships, 1954 and 1957.
+Botvinnik had been world champion from 1948 to 1957, when he was unseated by Smyslov.
+This, by FIDE rules, entitled him to a rematch the next year without qualification.
+Botvinnik's comeback was seen emblematic of the perceived ideals of the golden age of Soviet chess.

+The prize fund was established as 5,000 rubles to the winner.

 Results

 The match was played as best of 24 games.
 If it ended 12-12, Smyslov, the holder, would retain the Championship.